 - 2.1.
 Sevenoaks District is the second most constrained local authority in England with 92.9% of the District's land being constrained, second only to Tandridge District with 93.9%.
-This was acknowledged in data published as part of the "Local Authority Green Belt Statistics for England: 2022 to 2023" by DLUHC in October 2023. - 2.2.
-Updates to the NPPF (December 2023) and the publication of the Levelling Up and Regeneration Act (LURA), which received royal assent on 26 October 2023, both include pivotal updates to the national approach to housing delivery and the consideration of Green Belt land as a constraint.
-Given that planning practice guidance and other supporting policy is still to be updated, notwithstanding that the outcome of the general election on 4 July 2024 may change the political approach to planning, there is much uncertainty as to the impact any changes will have on plan preparation in Sevenoaks District.
-However, it is understood that transitional arrangements will be put in place between current and future regulations to minimise disruption to Local Plans that are already in progress.
+This was acknowledged in data published as part of the "Local Authority Green Belt Statistics for England: 2023 to 2024" by DLUHC in December 2024. - 2.2.
+The update to the NPPF (December 2024), includes pivotal updates to the national approach to housing delivery and the consideration of Green Belt land as a constraint, including the introduction of the concept of 'grey belt'.
+These changes are likely to provide a catalyst for development across the District.